Man's death by Chicago police under investigation

 Raye's relatives said he did not own a gun, WLS reported.

-Raye, of Dolton, just south of Chicago, was a "fun-loving and happy kid who had a bright future," his relatives said in a statement released by a family representative, WLS reported.
+Raye, of Dolton, just south of Chicago, was a "fun-loving and happy kid who had a bright future," his relatives said in a statement released by the Montgomery Law Firm, which says it is representing the family in the case.

 Raye's family is "heartbroken that their son is dead at the hands of a police officer who does not value the sanctity of life of black males," the statement reads.
 "As a city we continue to struggle with police who are afraid of and have deep seeded prejudices against black youth.